apivich-h/apivich-h.github.io/pages/index.md

 ## About Myself

-{% include image.html url="/images/profile.jpg" caption="Me lying on the road for no reason <br> (10 points if you know where this is)" width="300px" align="right" %}
+{% include image.html url="/images/profile.jpg" caption="Photo of myself (10 points if you know where this is)" width="320px" align="right" %}

 Hello.
 I am Apivich Hemachandra (in Thai: อภิวิชญ์ ​เหมะจันทร), although I also go by my nickname[^1] "Kaotoo" (in Thai: ข้าวตู).

 I am a fifth-year PhD student at the School of Computing at National University of Singapore (NUS), under the supervision of <a href="https://www.comp.nus.edu.sg/~ngsk/">See-Kiong Ng</a> and <a href="https://www.comp.nus.edu.sg/~lowkh/">Bryan Low Kian Hsiang</a>.
-I am currently working on (1) **data-efficient physics-informed machine learning**, and (2) **improving efficiency of multi-GPU training of large models** using ML techniques.
+I am currently working on (1) **data-efficient physics-informed machine learning**, and (2) **improving resource efficiency for training large language models** by tuning various training components (e.g., parallelisation of training on multiple GPUs, model architecture, training data) with **Bayesian optimisation**.
 If either of these topics interest you, feel free to reach out for a discussion!

 Prior to this, I completed my Bachelor's degree from Mahidol University International College (MUIC) in Nakhon Pathom, Thailand.
 I majored in Physics, however I also completed minors in Computer Science and Mathematics.
 My Bachelor's Thesis was related to <a href="/projects/thesis-u">data diversification and submodular maximisation</a>[^2].
 I have also worked on different computer science-related projects with researchers in Thailand and in collaboration with large local firms.